 Do plan some breaks through the morning especially after about 9:30 when its mostly quiet while the majority of pro’s and age groupers are out on the bike course.

-There’s plenty of places to eat in and around Ali’i drive for dinner too. if you come back later in the evening you’ll have no problems finding some grub..
-It’s funny how jus ta few blocks from the finish its just another busy Saturday night with people going about their business..
+There’s plenty of places to eat in and around Ali’i drive for dinner too.
+If you come back later in the evening you’ll have no problems finding some grub..
+It’s funny how just a few blocks from the finish line its just another busy Saturday night in Kona with people going about their business.
+While local businesses like the economic activity of the event, most locals are not thrilled by the road closures and traffic issues on race day.

 If you’re not necessarily there just for photos or cheering and want to contribute to everyone’s experience consider volunteering and being part of the race.
 There are various volunteer shifts for all sorts of activities, finish line, transition, medical, security etc, head over to the volunteer application section of Ironman’s web site.